atonizzo/seatalk_wifi/README.md

 require laying out data cables to a chart plotter.
 All that is needed is a 12 Volt connection to the battery

 # <a name="hardware"></a> Hardware
 The hardware is a simple board with pads designed to connect to to a 12V source on one side (typically a switched and fused boat battery) and to a Seatalk connector on the other
 (see <a href="### PCB Layout">PCB layout pictures</a>).
-The board supplies 12V to power the target instrument so that the only connection needed for the system to work is a 12V from the boat electrical panel.
+The board supplies 12V to power the target instrument so that the only connection needed for the system to work is a single 12V feed from the boat electrical panel.

 The hardware board is not fused.
-It is expected that a 0.5A fast acting fuse be provided on the 12V supply line immediately before the circuit.
-The 12V wire that powers the circuit should also be fused at the distribution panel or go through an appropriately sized resettable circuit breaker.
+It is expected that a 0.1A fast acting fuse be provided on the 12V supply line immediately before the circuit.
+The 12V feed that powers the circuit should also be fused at the distribution panel or go through an appropriately sized resettable circuit breaker.

 ## <a name="schematic"></a> Schematic
 ![Seatalk_wifi Schematic](pictures/seatalk_wifi.svg)

 During the development of the circuit it was noticed that the Raymarine